 The next town over is Saline.
 While enjoying a Benny’s Bakery pastry I took a walk on The Depot Trail going by the old Saline Railroad Depot.
 Tours are available here.
 I also strolled along the pond at Mill Pond Park and around downtown.
 Saline is home to the most picture-friendly house on the route, the Davenport-Curtiss House.

-At this point in the trip, the urbanization ends, and the US-12 Heritage Trail turns into a two-lane country side journey for the duration.
+At this point in the trip, the urbanization ends, and the US-12 Heritage Trail turns into a two-lane countryside journey for the duration.
 I parked alongside the road every so often (leading to curiously from the other drivers) to capture farmland road shots.
 In between, I stopped at the Clinton Inn built in the 19th century and the Michigan International Speedway.
 I also took time to stare out into Allens Lake in Irish Hills.

 A few blocks away I shopped the fruit, bakery, wine, and more of Meckley’s Flavor Fruit Farm where their orchard served as a backdrop.
 You’ll find numerous historic churches and buildings with old-school architecture along the US-12 Heritage Trail.
 Munro House B&B and the Great Episcopal Church were a couple of such stops I enjoyed in Jonesville.

-Continuing on westward approaching Coldwater you can experience the antiquing capital in Allen and water fun on the chain-of-lakes near Quincy.
+Continuing on westward approaching Coldwater you can experience the antiquing capital in Allen and water fun on the chain of lakes near Quincy.
 I couldn’t believe how many places there were to antique.
 I stopped to see some of the types of things that were for sale.
 Marble Lake is where it is at in Quincy for water lovers.
 Bookmarking that spot for another trip.

-I haven’t mentioned the comfort food because I’m still full from it all – ha-ha!
+I haven’t mentioned the comfort food I enjoyed on my Michigan road trip along US-12 Heritage Trail because I’m still full from it all – ha-ha!
 The trip started with watching them make my two loaded coneys at American Coney Island in Downtown Detroit.
 Chili, onions, and mustard topped hot dogs, what could be better?!
-Tip: Stop literally next store at Lafayette Coney Island and compare.

 Ypsilanti’s Depot Town offers Sidetracks.
 A burger with sweet potato fries is the recommendation, delicious.
 If you are in town in the early morning, hit up Abe’s for breakfast.
 Further west I randomly came across Special Ed’s Donuts in Somerset Center.
 Everything is made and served fresh from a portable bus.
-The custard filled long john topped with a chocolate glaze -oh my goodness.
+The custard-filled long john topped with a chocolate glaze -oh my goodness.

-Coney Hut Drive Inn in Jonesville offers the vintage drive-in eating experience.
+Coney Hut Drive Inn in Jonesville offers a vintage drive-in eating experience.
 A double bacon cheeseburger with battered fries was the selection to end the trip.
 I was definitely feeling comfortable at this point.